andyperlitch/stonks/README.md

 ### Features

-- [ ] animation for loading screen
-- [ ] graphic of green "+1" floats away every time you click buy, same with red "-1" for sell
 - [ ] ended game view
   - [ ] entire-game view
   - [ ] current round view
+- [ ] graphic of green "+1" floats away every time you click buy, same with red "-1" for sell
 - [ ] Limit user to just one game at a time
 - [ ] Show other games the user is in
 - [ ] better error handling/redirect when oauth fails
 - [ ] fake company summaries for each stonk before the game has started
 - [ ] error display
+- [x] animation for loading screen
 - [x] limit nickname length
 - [x] show which user is the owner on game page
 - [x] a way to return to home screen from join